isomerpages/mlaw-corp/news/speeches/_posts/2013-12-06-Speech-by-Minister-for-Foreign-Affairs-and-Law-K-Shanmugam-at-the-Association-of-Muslim-Lawyers-Inaugural-Lecture.md

 <li>The Government also gives indirect criminal legal aid – it provides annual funding to the Law Society’s Pro Bono Services Office.</li>

-<li>And of course lawyers, do a bulk of the heavy lifting, volunteering their services through ‘CLAS’, and various Community Legal</li> Clinics.
+<li>And of course lawyers, do a bulk of the heavy lifting, volunteering their services through ‘CLAS’, and various Community Legal Clinics.</li>
 </ul>

 </li>